CodingChessVariants/codingchessvariants.github.io/source/tutorials/tutorialIntroduction.rst

   - King - moves exactly one square horizontally, vertically or diagonally and can capture opponent pieces at the destination.

 The variant pieces consists of:
-  - Elephant - Jumps two squares diagonally and can capture opponent pieces at the destination
+  - Alfil - Jumps two squares diagonally and can capture opponent pieces at the destination
   - Berlin Pawn - Can move two squares diagonal forwards on the first move.
 Moves one square diagonally without capturing or captures by moving one square forward.

 The initial setup of the board will look like as follows: